namjaejeon/ksmbd-tools/README.md

 # Update the password of a user in the default user database.
 # `--password' can be used to give the password instead of prompting.
-sudo ksmbd.adduser --update-user=MyUser --password=MyNewPassword
+sudo ksmbd.adduser --update --password MyNewPassword MyUser

 # Delete a user from the default user database.
-sudo ksmbd.adduser --del-user=MyUser
+sudo ksmbd.adduser --delete MyUser

 # The utilities notify ksmbd.mountd of changes by sending it the SIGHUP signal.
 # This can be done manually when changes are made without using the utilities.
 sudo ksmbd.control --reload

 # Toggle ksmbd debug printing of the `smb' component.
-sudo ksmbd.control --debug=smb
+sudo ksmbd.control --debug smb

 # Some changes require restarting the user and kernel mode daemons.
 # Modifying any global parameter is one example of such a change.